larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   lists, due to not being subscribed to some of them.

-- PR-actions, which can address disruptive behavior across several lists, are cumbersome and slow, and the community has not been able to agree on a common definition of disruptive behavior.
+- PR-actions, which can address disruptive behavior across several lists, are cumbersome and slow, and inconsistent.
 This has led to a situation where PR-actions are rarely used, and when they are used, they are perceived as very heavy-handed.